 The RCA should be done systematically in the following four-steps:

-- Team formation: Depending upon the problem and magnitude, forming a team to carry out the root cause analysis.
+- Team formation: Depending upon the problem and magnitude, form a team to carry out the root cause analysis.
 The team should have representation from the customer, planning and operations.

 - Data collection: Collect data and gather all information to understand the process activities, inputs and outputs.
-Spending time to associate reasons with the effect.
+Spend time to associate reasons with the effect.

-- Recommendations and implementation: Finally after selecting the root causes, the recommended actions and implementation time and responsibility needs to be documented.
+- Recommendations and implementation: Finally after selecting the root causes, the recommended actions and implementation time and responsibility need to be documented.

 Some tools to use in the RCA are 5-whys, fault-tree diagram and root cause map.
 To perform RCA with 5-whys, we start with the effect or problem and trace backward through enquiring what reason caused the failure.
-In each question, ask what did cause it to happen.
+In each question, ask what caused it to happen.
 This chain of questions keeps on going until we get to the actionable task which is input to a process.
-Best way to conclude RCA is to get a list of three reasons for each “why”.
+The best way to conclude RCA is to get a list of three reasons for each “why”.
 Also, try to think with the action at the incident and the availability of data to support the evidence.
 The belief that a complex scenario created the incident will lead to better problem-solving.
-There can be multiple situations and respective actions that together developed the failure.
+There can be multiple situations and respective actions that together develop the failure.

 - Systems approach to find the root causes and risk mitigation.